techgrounds/techgrounds-shamimkhaliq71/03_Security/2_Firewalls.md

 ![Webpage_linked_apache2](/00_includes/Sec_2/Webpage_linked_apache2.jpg)

 - Configure the firewall to block web traffic, but allow ssh traffic.

 We are using Ubunto, so therefor the firewall deamon ufw will be used.
 I made sure to check whether the firewall was active using the following command: ufw status.
 It showed inactive and followed by the next command: sudo ufw enable and proceded with:  sudo default deny incoming
-This blocked all incomingtraffice.
-However I had to allow SSH, so the next command was put in place: sudo ufw allow OpenSSH and check status with sudo ufw status.
+This blocked all incoming traffic.
+However, I had to allow SSH, so the next command was put in place: sudo ufw allow OpenSSH and check status with sudo ufw status.